B-1 Predoctoral Training in a Hospital Setting (1973, revised 1992, 2016)

 - To perform only procedures for which the volunteer has received proper education and training.

-The American Student Dental Association supports the utilization of informed written consent and all appropriate safety measures by schools that employ student-to-student local anesthetic injection experiences and for schools to provide alternative learning opportunities for students who do not wish to participate in student-to-student local anesthetic injections.
+The American Student Dental Association supports the utilization of informed written consent and all appropriate safety measures by schools that employ student-to-student clinical experiences including but not limited to local anesthetic injections and placement of sealants.
+ASDA encourages schools to provide alternative learning opportunities for students who do not wish to participate.

 B-10 Dental Assistant Utilization (2013)